What Is Population Health? (+ Why It Matters)

 Population health is the interdisciplinary approach to achieving positive health outcomes within a community.
 A community can refer to a nation, an ethnic group, a city, or something more specific, such as a group of disabled students.

-Health researchers proposed that the definition of population health be "the health outcomes of a group of individuals, including the distribution of such outcomes within the group," and that policies and interventions are what link the outcomes and patterns of health determinants [2].
+Health researchers propose that the definition of population health be "the health outcomes of a group of individuals, including the distribution of such outcomes within the group," and that policies and interventions are what link the outcomes and patterns of health determinants [2].
 Health determinants (or factors) that affect these outcomes can include genetics, social environment (education, income, employment, culture), physical or natural environment (clean air and water, urban infrastructure and design), health care systems, and individual behavior [2].

-Population health experts use data to understand how these factors impact health and health distribution, identifying specific needs so that the communities can address these concerns and ultimately improve their health outcomes.
+Experts in the field use data to understand how these factors impact health and health distribution, identifying specific needs so that the communities can address these concerns and ultimately improve their health outcomes.

 Why is population health important?